-You can register a company in Canada via the Internet.
-All you have to have is a working email address and a plastic card that you can use to pay the fees.
+You can register a company in Canada completely via the Internet.
+All you need is a local mailing address such as that we provide, at which you can receive correspondence from the government, banks (plastic cards), etc.

 Small businesses comprise up to 60% of the Canadian economy.
 The Government of the country actively promotes small business development by offering attractive conditions to entrepreneurs.
 In addition to that, Canada is probably more welcoming to startups than any other country in the world.
 The favorable business environment in the country attracts many business people to Canada from a number of different countries.
 There are few obstacles to starting a business venture in the country indeed.

-If you are thinking of setting up a business company in Canada, you had better not put it off for too long.
-The sooner you register a company in this country, the sooner you can start making a profit.
+If you are thinking of setting up a business company in Canada, don’t put it off for too long!
+The sooner you register a business in this country, the sooner you can start making a profit.